google/google-analytics-utilities/README.md

 3. Check the “Update” box for each user link you want to update.
 4. Click on Google Analytics Utilities > Google Analytics 4 > Users > Modify.
 5. The script will attempt to update the selected user links.
 Batching of requests is not enabled.

+### GA4 Health Report

+#### Create a Report

+1. List GA4 account summaries.
+2. Select the properties for which you want to generate a report.
+3. Navigate to the “GA4 Report Settings” sheet.
+4. Enter the information as indicated for rows 4 - 7.
+    1. If the “Template Slides URL” value is left as “Default” or is blank, then the default template will be used.
+Otherwise, a Google Slides URL of a template presentation must be provided.
+    2. If the box for “Request New Settings Information” is checked, then GA Utilities will automatically list new information for several different GA4 sheets.
+This newly listed information will clear any existing settings listed in the sheets.
+This includes the following sheets:
+        1. GA4 Property Details
+        2. GA4 Audiences
+        3. GA4 Data Streams
+        4. GA4 Conversions
+        5. GA4 Custom Dimensions
+        6. GA4 Custom Metrics
+        7. GA4 Google Ads Links
+        8. GA4 DV360 Links
+        9. GA4 Firebase Links
+5. The placeholder rows starting at row 10 can be added to, removed, or changed as you prefer.
+Each column works in the following way:
+    3. **Placeholder Text:** This is the placeholder text found in the template spreadsheet.
+Each placeholder text can only be used once per slide.
+A placeholder can be whatever you want, but the behavior of the script will change if any of the following words are used:
+        10. **percent**: If the word “percent” (all in lowercase) is used in the placeholder, then the value in the slide will be properly formatted as a percent and will change color depending on the information entered for the percent range color scale.
+The value in the spreadsheet must be a number.
+        11. **image, graphic, or logo**: If the image, graphic, or logo (all lowercase) are used in the placeholder, then the value must be a URL that points to an image.
+The script will then try to swap out the placeholder in the template with the image from the URL.
+        12. **list**: If the word “list” is used in the placeholder, then the script will try to create a bulleted list in the slide based on the value in the spreadsheet.
+The value in the spreadsheet will be split by the presence of double semicolons (;;).
+For example, the following would be split into two bullet points: <code><em>hello, world;;example list</em></code>.
+You can either construct a list value in a single line, or you can have multiple rows with the exact same placeholder name and the script will create a list for you from those rows.
+    4. <strong>Template Slide</strong>: The template slide column is used to determine which slide a given placeholder text belongs to.
+The template slide text must exist in the speaker notes section for a given slide in order for the script to identify the correct slide.
+    5. <strong>Include</strong>: Either check the box or use a formula to determine if a placeholder should be considered when building the final presentation.
+    6. <strong>Value</strong>: The final value that will appear on the slide where the placeholder text is present.
+6. If your template includes one or more slides that need to be duplicated, then you must navigate to the “GA4 Report Settings - Snapshot” sheet and enter settings for those slides.
+This sheet can be customized in the following way:
+    7. Column A: Contains the property ID for a given GA4 property and is included to make it easier to create formulas in other columns.
+    8. Column B: Contains the template slide placeholder and is used to identify the template slide.
+    9. Columns C - ♾️: The headers for these columns should contain the placeholder text that will be swapped with with a real value when the report is complete.
+Every row after the header should have a value for that specific property.
+These values can be derived from the other GA Utilities sheets or entered as plain text.
+The placeholder name rules are the same as previously stated: percent formats the number value as a percent on the slide, list creates a bulleted list, image/graphic/logo uses a provided URL as an image, and any other name just replaces the value on the slide as is.
+7. Once all values have been entered, click GA Utilities > Health Report > Create Report
+8. Once the health report has been created, a link to the report will be placed in cell D1 in the “GA4 Report Settings” sheet.